scale-it/algo-builder/docs/guide/teal-debugger.md

 2021/07/16 04:29:12 ------------------------------------------------
 ```

-We have a remote target set up in `chrome://inspect`
+We now have a remote target set up in `chrome://inspect`

 ![image](https://user-images.githubusercontent.com/33264364/125868310-4e121128-db58-4670-aa5e-99ed492f3b94.png)

 Click on **inspect** and start playing with the teal code!